eelisee/bandit_playground/setup_instructions.md

 # Setup Instructions

-Welcome to the Stochastic Bandits Dashboard project!
+Welcome to the Bandit Playground project!
 Follow these instructions to set up the project locally on your machine.
 This guide assumes you have basic Python experience.
 If any issues arise, refer to the **Troubleshooting** section at the end.

 ## 1. System Requirements